Rich700000000000/Fourchan-All-Images-Archiver/README.md

 * Make it turn the folder into an archive using lossless compression.
 * Make it save a copy of the actual thread, either saved as PDF or XML.

-Done:

-* Make it incorporate the original file names into the image names.
-* Fixed error causing all images to be saved as jpg.